rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...     print('The graph is a tree ?',False)
     The graph is a tree ?
 True

-The random graph of order 6 and edge probability 30%, generated with seed 62, is actually a tree graph instance, as we may readily confirm from its *graphviz* drawing in Fig. 60 (see also the :py:func:`graphs.Graph.isTree` method for an implemented alternative test).
+The random graph of order 6 and edge probability 30%, generated with seed 62, is actually a tree graph instance, as we may readily confirm from its *graphviz* drawing in :numref:`test62Tree` (see also the :py:func:`graphs.Graph.isTree` method for an implemented alternative test).

 >>> g.exportGraphViz(
 *---- exporting a dot file for GraphViz tools ---------*